The Latest on the STEM Initiative

 STEM in Higher Education Accounting Programs

-Watch the archive of our October 2021 Faculty Hour for more information on the background and how you can get involved in the STEM initiative.
+Watch the archive of our October 2021 Faculty Hour for more information and hear about two programs that have successfully changed their CIP codes to ones on the DHS approved list.
 Register and watch the archived recording here.

 For those that are interested in information about changing the Classification of Instructional Programs (CIP) code for your accounting program, the following resources are available: